benblack769/benblack769.github.io/multi_d_notes/piaget_notes/long_descriptions/assimilation.md

 * Sucking (the mouth needs to suck on things)
 * Glancing (the eyes want to see things)
 * Grasping (the hands want to hold things)
+* Recall (the hippocampus want to recall things it has seen before)

 And a whole bunch more.

+#### Memory

+Assimilation is only relevant for new relations.
+Oddly, however, recall is a need in of itself, so there must be a difference between assimilatory familiarity and strict memory.
+Physically, memory is probably controlled by the hippocampus vs assimilation is controlled by the main brain.
+Also, assimilation is connected to a specific need, whereas memory tends to just absorb events with high emotive content, i.e. a general need.

 ### Assimilation in children